 Struggling with symptoms related to benign prostatic hyperplasia (BPH)?
 Minimally invasive UroLift® can relieve your symptoms and get your life back to normal.
-The board-certified urologists at Urology Associates of Southeastern North Carolina, located in Wilmington, North Carolina, are experts at the UroLift procedure and often recommend it for BPH.
+The board-certified urologists at Urology Associates of Southeastern North Carolina, located in Wilmington, North Carolina, and Southport, North Carolina, are experts at the UroLift procedure and often recommend it for BPH.
 Gone are the days when your only treatment options were medications that might not be effective or surgery to remove prostate tissue.
 Come in for a UroLift evaluation.
 Call the office today for an appointment or book your visit online.

 BPH, also known as prostatic enlargement, is a common condition that typically occurs as men get older.
 The prostate gland is unique to the male anatomy.
 It’s about the size and shape of a walnut and lies directly under the urinary bladder.

 Its main role is to create prostate fluid, one of the components of semen, and to cause muscular contractions that help move seminal fluid into the urethra during ejaculation.
 As men age, the gland can enlarge and eventually cause problems with urinary flow.
 This is a benign and fairly common condition that isn’t believed to increase your risk of prostate cancer.